JingYeoh/SlideMenuLayout/README.md

  if slideMode is both then the SlideViewLayout must host three child views.

 ## Release history
+#### v1.3.0(2017/12/25)
+1、Add feature: Enables or disables dragging for this view.
+2、Add feature: Add listener to register a callback to be invoked when this slide is changed.
 #### v1.2.2(2017/12/18)
 1、Fix [issue#5](https://github.com/JustKiddingBaby/SlideMenuLayout/issues/5)
 #### v1.2.1(2017/9/18)
-1、intercept the touch action of `content view` when `contentToggle` attribute's value is true.
+1、Intercept the touch action of `content view` when `contentToggle` attribute's value is true.
 #### v1.2.0(2017/8/20)
-1、add feature:Option to click on content view to close menu when it's opening.
+1、Add feature: Option to click on content view to close menu when it's opening.
-2、add feature:Option to dim the content view automatically.
+2、Add feature: Option to dim the content view automatically.
-3、add feature:Option to toggle the parallax effect.
+3、Add feature: Option to toggle the parallax effect.
 #### v1.0.1(2017/6/29)
-1、alter minSdkVersion to SDK 12.
+1、Update minSdkVersion to SDK 12.
 #### v1.0.0(2017/6/8)
-1、release SlideMenuLayout，Handle the sliding conflicts in each scenarios.
+1、Release SlideMenuLayout，Handle the sliding conflicts in each scenarios.
 2、Encapsulation demo.

 ## License